25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Trees.md

 15. **Depth**: The depth of a node is the length of the path to its root

-16. **Levels**: The level of a node is the number of edges along the unique path between it and the root node.
+16. **Levels**: The level of a node is the number of edges along the unique path between it and the root node
-    - This is the same as depth when using zero-based counting.
+    - This is the same as depth when using zero-based counting

 17. **Width**: The number of nodes in a level

-18. **Forest**: A set of one or more disjoint trees.
+18. **Forest**: A set of one or more disjoint trees

 19. **Breadth**: The number of leaves